 Can I get cover for my pre-existing condition(s)?

 Each insurer assesses risk differently.
 Some exclude conditions altogether; some cover minor conditions and others will cover high-cost conditions by applying a “loading” or additional premium to cover the risk of claims being made in relation to the condition.
-The diagnosed medical conditions they determine will be covered depend on a number of factors, such as the severity of the condition, the duration of which symptoms have been experienced, when symptoms were last experienced, if treatment or medication is still being taken.
+The medical conditions they determine will be covered depend on a number of factors, such as the severity of the condition, the duration of which symptoms have been experienced, when symptoms were last experienced, if treatment or medication is still being taken.

-At Global Albatross we take pride in our ability to find solutions for clients, challenge and negotiate underwriting terms, and successfully secure cover for high-cost conditions.
+We take pride in our ability to find solutions for clients, challenge and negotiate underwriting terms, and successfully secure cover for high-cost conditions.
 Read more about how we have helped our clients, or get in touch to discuss your individual situation.

 If I purchase international health insurance cover and return home six months into the policy, will I be reimbursed?